 You can purchase a chair just for this desk, or if it’s easy, a dining chair from your dining room can work on those casual work-from-home days.
 This is a great non-invasive apartment desk for a small space.

-If you work from home or have a portable office where you work from a laptop, an apartment desk that is just 12 inches deep can work great as a small space office.
+If you work from home or have a portable office where you work from a laptop, a narrow apartment desk that is just 12 inches deep can work great as a small space office.

-Sofa tables are often just a foot deep, and varying lengths and heights.
+Sofa tables are often just a foot deep and have varying lengths and heights.
 They can be used as a combination sofa table, accent table, and desk all in one.
 They don’t stick out from a wall very far and are still a good height to sit at.

 Integrate one into your living room and you have a perfect apartment desk space for whenever you need it!

 Apartment desks with extra storage or built-in hutches can give lots of storage without taking up more space.
-You can choose open designed shelving or cabinets and drawers, depending on the aesthetic in your home.
+You can choose open-designed shelving or cabinets and drawers, depending on the aesthetic of your home.